 Height: Approximately 8.4 cm

-Capacity: Approximately 120 ml in the 7th minute
+Capacity: Approximately 120 ml at the eighth fill

 Material: Pottery (Stoneware)